 Designed to make use of the bare minimum of equipment, the playing field is split into areas by lines of rope.
 A Captain is nominated, and the rest of the players are the Crew.
 The Captain calls out orders and the Crew must carry these orders out, kind of like Simon Says or Mother May I. On orders such as “to the Shore” or “to the Ship” the players must run to the area designated as ‘Shore’ or ‘Ship’, last one there is out.
 Other orders such as “Man Overboard” or “Shark” have specific actions that must be performed but if performed incorrectly that player is out.

 Quoits is a game where players attempt to get a rope ring over a peg by throwing it from a certain distance.
 The National Quoits Association (UK) maintains that the quoit is synonymous with the discus and therefore was an element of the ancient Olympics.
 From the Greeks it spread to the Romans and from the Romans to numerous other nations.
 It is commonly accepted though, that the game of Quoits was brought to England during the Roman occupation.
-The game then continued into medieval England where peasants would throw rings made from horseshoes that had been heated and bent into rings.
+The game then continued into medieval England where peasants would throw rings made from horseshoes that had been heated and bent into rough circles.
 This activity was played by both the British and Continental armies to pass the time during the American War of Independence, but the first fully documented record of Quoits however does not occur until the 19th Century.

 Horseshoe Toss is believed to be a Medieval variant of Quoits.
 Proper circular Quoits made specifically for the game were not available to the lower classes, so it is thought that they made use of old horseshoes instead.
 The dedicated game of Horseshoe Toss was taken to the Americas during the 18th and 19th Centuries where it quickly became more popular than the original Quoits.
 In 1926 the National Horseshoe Pitchers Association of America was founded to serve as a governing body and, to this date, they still regulate Horseshoe Toss games in the United States, hosting both national and world championships.